US Supreme Court Sides With Religious Groups On Virus Rules - UrduPoint

 It is the latest in long-simmering tensions between officials and some religious communities over social-distancing measures, with protests erupting in Brooklyn last month.

-The ruling comes as the United States continues to report record infection numbers, with more than 86,000 coronavirus hospitalisations on Tuesday alone.
+The ruling comes as the United States continues to report record infection numbers, with more than 86,000 coronavirus hospitalizations on Tuesday alone.